Victoralm/CompletePracticalLinqTutorialInCSharp/Course/MasterLinq/Section09.md

 ### What is a Side Effect? ###

-in terms of programming, a side effect is an **observable change made to the state** of the system.
+In terms of programming, a side effect is an **observable change made to the state** of the system.